-Your electricity metering
+Your electricity consumption metering

-You'll also need to work with a retailer to have appropriate metering installed.
+You'll also need to work with a retailer to have four-quadrant metering installed to track your electricity generation volumes.

-Ngā tiringa me ngā whakahaere

-Commissioning and operations

-Once the construction of your network connection is complete, it will go through a process of testing before the connection is livened and handed over for normal operations.
+Ngā tiringa me ngā whakahaere Commissioning and operations Once the construction of your network connection is complete, it will go through a process of testing before the connection is livened and handed over for normal operations.